Justin Florek

 Talent Analysis

 Florek is a big, heavy, two-way, power forward, who uses his large frame and long reach to work the walls and maintain possession down low.
 He is particularly dangerous around the net, where he digs in and cleans up the garbage.
 He has an excellent shot.
-While he is still growing into his body, Florek is already quite strong on his skates and is difficult to move off of the puck.
-He’s a willing physical player and hits more as the game warrants, but he’s not an intimidator.
+Florek is strong on his skates and is difficult to move off of the puck.
+He’s a willing physical player and hits more as the game warrants but he’s not an intimidator.
 He possesses some nice hands and an evolving passing game.
-Very responsible defensively and a regular penalty-killer for Northern Mighigan.
+He is very responsible defensively and can be used to kill penalties.

 Future